-HEPA (High Efficiency Particulate Air) cleaners also use high-efficiency pleated media to remove particles.
+HEPA (High-Efficiency Particulate Air) cleaners also use high-efficiency pleated media to remove particles.
 To be designated HEPA, an air cleaner must remove 99.97% of all particles 0.3 microns in size (such as dust and mold spores).
-Due to high cost, operational complications and other problems, HEPA units are usually seen in residential applications as one-room, portable units.
-When media in these units need to be replaced, it's often relatively expensive to do so.
+Due to high costs, operational complications and other problems, HEPA units are usually seen in residential applications as one-room, portable units.
+When media in these units need to be replaced, it’s often relatively expensive to do so.
 Some require charcoal filters that need to be cleaned frequently.
 Warranties for HEPA cleaners are normally one to three years.

 Electrostatic Air Filters:

 Electrostatic air filters are not recognized as true high-efficiency air cleaners.
 However, they are generally recognized as being more effective than the standard one-inch throw-away filters.
 Electrostatic air filters depend on the movement of the air through the filter to give particles a weak electronic charge.
 Usually, these models are less than 20% efficient with some models having efficiency below 5%.
 They need to be cleaned often, sometimes weekly, to maintain air flow.
-Electrostatic air filters have warranties ranging from one year to lifetime.
+Electrostatic air filters have warranties ranging from one year to a lifetime.

 Electronic Air Cleaners:

 There are two types of electronic air cleaners.
-Both electrically charged particles and attract them to a collection material.
-The standard electronic air cleaner will collect charged particles on a specially designed "plate."
+Both electrically charge particles and attract them to a collection material.
+The standard electronic air cleaner will collect charged particles on a specially designed “plate.”
 Most electronic cleaners can obtain 95% efficiency or higher on various particles when the collection plates and ionizing wires are clean, but they can lose some efficiency as they collect dirt.